3 Proven B2B Lead Generation Strategies For Your Business

 Your marketing team undoubtedly has a social media presence.
 And while everyone knows the value of engaging with current customers on social platforms, don’t be too quick to dismiss social media paid search as a generation channel for B2B engagement.

 Businesses can leverage paid social media advertising to increase the quality and volume of their B2B leads.
 Places like Facebook, Instagram, Twitter, and especially LinkedIn can be an amazing source of B2B leads through paid advertising.
 Even paid banner ads on industry forums can work wonders as a B2B lead generation tactic.

 The best part is that paid search marketing is an advertising platform that can directly impact your content marketing efforts by showing you which keywords are working, improving your organic efforts at the same time.
 And you can tie it all together with your existing advertising efforts to promote your blogs, content, and campaigns you already have in your marketing calendar.

 A lot of marketers look warily at email.
 There’s a lot of talk about how quickly people hit the unsubscribe button, but that’s generally a reflection of the timing and messaging rather than the channel itself.
 Email is still one of the best outbound channels available today—you’re doing yourself a disservice by ignoring it.

-When it comes to timing, you can expect better results if you wait until your prospects are further down the sales funnel before sending out an email blast.
+When it comes to timing, you can expect better results if you wait until your prospects are further down the sales funnel before sending out a marketing email blast.
 If their engagement is low, they will probably ignore your email.
 Or worse, it could push them away.
-On the other hand, if they’re actively engaging with your website and have reached a minimum threshold, it’s time to start nurturing them with emails.
+On the other hand, if your customer base is actively engaging with your website and have reached a minimum threshold, it’s time to start nurturing them with emails.

 3 Cold Emailing Tactics